Vaillant Arotherm Firmware 351.06.07 Problems (Energy Integral)

 So I think they’ve decided to play the “Your appliance isn’t currently at fault” card to save themselves a wedge of cash as it would require quite a financial outlay to replace each and every faulty circuit board.

-Vaillant quoted me a fixed priced job of £490 (including VAT) for them to come and swap the board out for me.
+Vaillant themselves quoted me a fixed priced job of £490 (including VAT) for them to supply the board and come out and swap the board out for me.

 I did mention to the support folks that the Energy Integral double counting (and to a lesser extent the “Compr.start heat.
 From” setting) affects efficiency and more importantly compressor life span.